wildlux/QR_files_book/README.md

-This project generate a QR Code for any file for share with your friends in easy way.
+This project generate a QR Code for any file for share with your friends in easy way like a book.

 ___________________Example :

 This software take file like jpeg - mp4 . zip and compress binary to something different till to have a QRcode.
+Qrcode you can share with your friend in easy way.
+After your friend need to convert this dictionary to binary for use it and software save to ".something" example ".jpg".